 On behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ), the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has, since 2014, been helping the Kurdish regional government to care for the refugees and internally displaced persons in northern Iraq.
 This entails firstly making direct improvements to the situation of the people who have fled to the region, and secondly expanding education services, as well as health care and drinking water supplies.

 One of the most important tasks is to enable the many children affected to continue their schooling.
-The existing school buildings are unable to cope with the influx of students; since 2015 GIZ has built 23 new schools in the camps and in the towns of Dohuk and Zakho.
-Two of them were built in cooperation with UNICEF, the UN Children’s Fund.
-Two more are currently being built.
-The new schools are currently serving more than 20,000 children and young people.
+The existing school buildings are unable to cope with the influx of students; since 2015, GIZ has built or renovated 46 new schools in the camps and in the towns, as well as in rural regions within Dohuk Governorate.
+Two of the schools were built in cooperation with UNICEF, the UN Children’s Fund.
+The new schools serve more than 45,000 children and young people.
 But it is not only the buildings that are stretched to bursting point: classes of up to 60 children are not uncommon.
-By the end of 2018 a total of 3,000 teachers will have attended methodological and didactic training to enable them to teach these huge classes effectively.
+More than 4,000 teachers have attended methodological and didactic training to enable them to teach these huge classes effectively.

-But people also need legal advice, training and recreational activities.
-All these are provided by 14 community centres, which were established by GIZ in 2015.
+People also need legal advice, training and recreational activities, however.
+Several community centres established by GIZ in 2015 provide these services for around 25,000 people.
 Currently, GIZ is running six of these centres with a Kurdish partner.
 Since many of the refugees are severely traumatised, they need psychosocial care.
-More than 200 social workers are thus undergoing a three-month training course to enable them to provide psychosocial counselling services, and 1,350 people are being trained to provide psychological first aid.
-The various services offered by the six centres are in great demand – more than 140,000 people have already made use of them.
+20 social workers have undergone a three-month training course to enable them to provide psychosocial counselling services, and 480 people have been trained to provide psychological first aid.
+The various services offered by the six centres are in great demand – more than 200,000 people have made use of them to date.